exochron/GalleryGenerator/README.md

 # Gallery Generator

-This Addon/Library is designed for developers to generate consistent screenshots for your image gallery.
+This library is designed for addon authors who wish to generate consistent screenshots for their image gallery.

 ## Installation